Trading Market Hours and The 3 Major Sessions

 US & Europe Market Session Overlaps Characteristics:

-3. Focuses on USA & European economic news
+- Focuses on US & European economic/fundamental news